lakal3/VGE/docs/roadmap.md

   - Better text editing
 - [ ] Integration with some physics engine (most likely a separate project)

-And of course, the neverending project to improve documentation, API reference and examples.
+And of course, the never ending project to improve documentation, API reference and examples.